chinthakat/tensortrade-btc-rl/docs/INSTALLATION_GUIDE.md

 ## Next Steps:

 Once installation is complete:
-1. Run `python test_system.py` to verify everything works
+1. Run `python -m tests.test_system` to verify everything works
 2. Run `python main.py` to start the trading bot
 3. Begin with downloading data (option 5) or training a model (option 1)